Cyma-s/bappul_android/README.md

 bappul function
 ===============
-* find delicious restaurants.
+* find restaurants that sell delicious food around the school.
-* find senior at school by writing post.
+* find senior(or junior) at school by writing post.
+* for CAU students.